Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

-Note that the mean number of iterations scales in the limit~$\Delta t\to0$ as~$\Delta t^{-1}$ for the RMGHMC algorithm while it scales as~$\Delta t^{-2}$ for the RMHMC algorithm.
-This is consistent with the fact that \begin{itemize} \item RMGHMC formally yields a consistent discretization of the Langevin dynamics~\eqref{eq:langevin_dynamics} (see~\cite[Section~3.2.2]{lelievre_2023_i}), so that~$t_{\rm sim}=N_{\rm iter}\Delta t$; \item RMHMC yields a weakly consistent discretization of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion} with effective time step~$h=\Delta t^{2}/2$ (see~\cite[Section~3.3]{lelievre_2023_i}), so that~$t_{\rm sim}=N_{\rm iter}h$. \end{itemize} Even though the optimal time steps may not correspond to the limiting regime~$\Delta t\to0$, we still observe that the optimal time step for the RMHMC algorithm~$\Delta t_{\rm RMHMC}^{\star}$ is related to the optimal time step for the RMGHMC algorithm~$\Delta t_{\rm RMGHMC}^{\star}$ as~$\Delta t_{\rm RMHMC}^{\star}\approx\sqrt{\Delta t_{\rm RMGHMC}^{\star}}$.
-This explains why, in order to obtain an optimal time step with respect to the mean number of iterations in-between transitions, the interval of values for RMHMC contain larger values than for RMGHMC.
-Lastly, this means that, for small time steps, the extra computations performed by integrating the Ornstein--Uhlenbeck process~\eqref{eq:OU} are negligible compared to running the RMHMC algorithm (since the number of iterations greatly increases for the latter algorithm).
+Note that the mean transition duration scales, in the limit~$\Delta t\to0$, as~$\Delta t^{-1}$ for the RMGHMC algorithm while it scales as~$\Delta t^{-2}$ for the RMHMC algorithm.
+This is consistent with the fact that \begin{itemize} \item RMGHMC yields a consistent discretization of the Langevin dynamics~\eqref{eq:langevin_dynamics} (see~\cite[Section~3.2.2]{lelievre_2023_i}), so that the physically simulated time is~$t_{\rm sim}=N_{\rm iter}\Delta t$; \item RMHMC yields a weakly consistent discretization of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion} with effective time step~$h=\Delta t^{2}/2$ (see~\cite[Section~3.3]{lelievre_2023_i}), so that the physically simulated time is~$t_{\rm sim}=N_{\rm iter}h$. \end{itemize} We observe that the optimal time step for the RMHMC algorithm~$\Delta t_{\rm RMHMC}^{\star}$ is related to the optimal time step for the RMGHMC algorithm~$\Delta t_{\rm RMGHMC}^{\star}$ as~$\Delta t_{\rm RMHMC}^{\star}\approx\sqrt{\Delta t_{\rm RMGHMC}^{\star}}$ (which is somewhat in line with the consistency results mentioned above).
+This is why, in order to obtain an optimal time step in terms of the mean number of iterations for transitions, we chose different interval of values for RMHMC and RMGHMC.
+Let us mention that the extra computations incurred by the integration of the Ornstein--Uhlenbeck process~\eqref{eq:OU} in the RMGHMC algorithm are negligible compared to gain in terms of performance with respect to RMHMC.

+\paragraph{Rejection probabilities.} When the time step~$\Delta t$ gets larger, it is expected that rejections because of nonconvergence when solving the implicit problems increase.
+Let us quantify that by computing the various rejection probabilities when using the RM(G)HMC algorithms.
+We computed the rejection probabilities for each value of the time step used in the numerical experiment above (\emph{i.e.}~using 16 values evenly spaced log-wise in the interval~$[\Delta t_{\rm min},\Delta t_{\rm max}]$), and also for smaller values of the time step in order to analyze the behaviours in the small $\Delta t$ regime.
+For the RMHMC algorithm, these smaller values are